Card Factory says store sales down slightly after UK reopens

-May 21 (Reuters) - Britain's Card Factory CARDC.L on Friday reported a marginal drop in like-for-like store sales, compared with 2019, after the United Kingdom began reopening stores and eased coronavirus-led restrictions in April.
+May 21 (Reuters) - Greeting cards and gifts retailer Card Factory CARDC.L on Friday reported a slight drop in like-for-like store sales in the five weeks since shops began reopening in the United Kingdom, compared with the same period in 2019.

+Non-essential retailers across the UK were battered by repeated COVID-19 restrictions that began easing only in April.

+The company said initial sales after the UK reopened stores were better compared with earlier reopenings after the first two lockdowns in 2020.

+Card Factory, which has more than 1,000 stores across the UK and Ireland, also said online sales have fallen but it still exceeds pre-pandemic levels.

-The card retailer also said it secured increased bank facilities of 225 million pounds ($319.32 million), above the original 200 million pounds facilities it replaces, which will provide for its growth strategy in the coming months.
+The retailer reported securing increased bank facilities of 225 million pounds ($319.32 million), above the original 200 million pounds facilities it replaces, which it said will provide for its growth strategy in the coming months.
+This will include capitalising on the trend of more customers moving to its online channels over the past year.

+On post-lockdown trends, the company said customers were shopping in stores less frequently, but were still buying more.

 ($1 = 0.7046 pounds)